Open to the Public

 Today, Camp Meeting Rock remains an important site for meetings, camping and other recreational activities, but also for The Nature Conservancy, which works with local and volunteers to protect the area from incompatible forestry practices, quarrying and traffic.

 Access to the preserve requires crossing private land, therefore permission is required to visit this preserve.
-Please contact Elise Cormier at (404) 253-7210 or email email@example.com to plan your visit.
+Please call (404) 873-6946 or email firstname.lastname@example.org.

 The Nature Conservancy encourages visitors to explore the Ohoopee Dunes State Natural Area adjacent to the preserve.
 For more information, call Preeya Philipps at (404) 253-7216 or email email@example.com.